muratk5n/thirdwave/en/2023/01/dried-turkey.md

-Drying the blended / ground raw meat is key, idea from here [3], instead of pieces from the whole turkey breast, bcz with latter approach end-product hardens too much, becomes difficult to mix in a stew, or chew on seperately if necessary.
-The approach here [2] powders dried raw meat, that's possible for those with heavy-duty mixer available.
+Drying the blended / ground raw meat is key, idea from here [3], instead of pieces from the whole turkey breast, bcz with latter approach end-product hardens too much, becomes difficult to mix in a stew, or chewed on seperately if necessary.
+The approach here [2] powders dried raw meat pieces, that's fine for those with heavy-duty mixer available.

+Vegs are to be dried seperately on a dehydrator at 50C for >8 hours (optimal temp to keep vitamins in), or purchased.

 Reference